sollabong/etch-a-sollasketch/README.md

 # etch-a-sollasketch
-SImple Etch A Solla Sketch drawing table.
+Etch A Solla Sketch drawing table.

+Canvas fun
 Works on desktop and also on mobile phones.
 HTML, Javascript, CSS